RaynorLEE/CATS/README.md

 Please update the default value of `LLM_PATH` in script `data_manager.py` with your local model path.

+## Intruction-tuning

+Please refer to the official document from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/.) with the provided prompts.
+Hyper-parameters are provided in our paper.

 ## Inference

 To run inference, execute the following command: